Rrrlang/spec/README.md

 ### Palindromes

-A palindrome is a sequence of symbols that reads the same backwards as forwards, such as rRr or RRrRR.
+A palindrome is a sequence of symbols that reads the same backward as forward, such as rRr or RRrRR.

 1. Read a symbol from the input.
 2. Move to the last symbol of the input.
-3. If the last symbol matches the one you read in step 1, clear the cell at the end, move back to the beginning, and start over.
+3. If the last symbol matches the one you read in Step 1, clear the cell at the end, move back to the beginning, and start over.
-4. If the last symbol is different from the one you read in step 1, clear the entire input and reject by printing `R`.
+4. If the last symbol is different from the one you read in Step 1, clear the entire input and reject by printing `R`.
 5. If the input is empty (all symbols have been matched and cleared), accept by printing `r`.

 ![Example Rrr program 4](assets/example4.png)